jezeniel/flask-docker/README.md

 # Flask Docker
-A simple repo to demonstrate how to dockerize a Flask application.
+:snake::whale: A simple repo to demonstrate how to dockerize a Flask application.

 # Requirements